Dr. Karen D. Rowland

 - Ph.D., Counselor Education, University of South Carolina, 2001

-Dr. Karen Rowland, associate professor of Counseling, began her tenure at Mercer University in 2008 as an Assistant Professor.
+Dr. Karen Rowland, Professor of Counseling, began her tenure at Mercer University in 2008 as an Assistant Professor.
 She currently serves as the Department Chair, School Counseling Coordinator, and faculty in the Department of Counseling.
 Dr. Rowland has almost 30 years of experience in education as a teacher, school counselor, college counselor, and counselor educator.
 She received her undergraduate and Masters degrees in Elementary Education and Counselor Education respectively, from the University of Maine and her Doctor of Philosophy in Counselor Education and Supervision from the University of South Carolina.

 Dr. Rowland has a number of papers published in school counselor and counselor education peer-reviewed journals, magazines, and newsletters.
 She has numerous papers presented at local, regional, national and international professional conferences and workshops.
 Dr. Rowland is a strong proponent of mentoring students in becoming professionals and does this by publishing and presenting with students annually.
 Her expertise is in school counselor preparation with an interest in trauma and crisis counseling, social media, career, and multicultural counseling in the P-12 schools and multicultural counselor supervision.